Back To Search Results

 • Modic type III: Linear sclerotic signal along the endplates, which T1 and T2 hypointense

-Changes in the disc, along with facet arthropathy, leads to spinal stenosis.
-Disc herniations have been explained under the section heading of anatomy.
-However, spinal stenosis can also occur from a variety of other etiologies, including congenital narrowing of the central canal from shortened pedicles, epidural masses, traumatic fractures, and deposition of fat in the epidural space (epidural lipomatosis).
+Changes in the disc, along with facet arthropathy, lead to spinal stenosis.
+Disc herniations have been explained under the heading of anatomy.
+However, spinal stenosis can also occur from a variety of other etiologies, including congenital narrowing of the central canal from shortened pedicles, epidural masses, traumatic fractures, and fat deposition in the epidural space (epidural lipomatosis).

 Discitis Osteomyelitis

 It is an infection of the intervertebral disc and the adjacent vertebral bodies.
-Hematogenous spread is the most common etiology followed by post-operative complications or following trauma.
+Hematogenous spread is the most common etiology, followed by postoperative complications or following trauma.
 Clinically, patients can present with long-standing low back pain along with fever.
 MRI is the appropriate modality for evaluating spinal discitis or osteomyelitis.
-There is an abnormal signal within the involved disc along with marrow edema and endplate irregularity in the adjacent vertebral bodies.
+There is an abnormal signal within the involved dis,c, marrow edema, and endplate irregularity in the adjacent vertebral bodies.
 Post-contrast MRI will accurately delineate the extent of disc involvement and its extension into the adjacent vertebral bodies, paraspinal region, and spinal canal.
-It will also characterize the spinal canal extension into epidural, intradural, leptomeningeal involvement.
+It will also characterize the spinal canal extension into epidural, intradural, and leptomeningeal involvement.
 3D reconstructions from CT may be useful for surgical hardware placement if required.
 The clinician can drain the paraspinal abscess with the help of CT or ultrasound.
 Occult spinal infections can be better evaluated with WBC-tagged nuclear medicine imaging.

 Spinal Canal Masses

-These classify from the inside out as intramedullary, extramedullary-intradural, and extradural masses.
+These are classified from the inside out as intramedullary, extramedullary-intradural, and extradural masses.
 MRI with contrast is the most appropriate imaging for spinal canal mass evaluation.
 The most common masses in each category are listed below.

 The common intramedullary mass lesions are tumefactive demyelination, tumors, and vascular malformations.
 Most tumors will expand the spinal cord and have edema, hemorrhage, and an enhancing component.
-WHile tumefactive demyelination may have a similar appearance to masses on initial imaging, it will improve after appropriate treatment.
+While tumefactive demyelination may happen in masses similarly tolikeitial imaging, it will improve after appropriate treatment.
 Serpegenous flow voids and sometimes subarachnoid hemorrhage may appear in the case of vascular malformations.
 MRA of the spine and 3D MR sequences will help localize and plan intervention and angiograms in vascular lesions.
 However, conventional angiography is the diagnostic imaging of choice for evaluating the origin of the arteriovenous malformation (AVM) and dural fistulas.

 The extramedullary-intradural masses are usually comprised of meningiomas, schwannomas, intradural lipomas, epidermoids, arachnoid cysts, and metastases.
 These are seen external to the cord but within the dura.
-On axial images, there is the widening of the subarachnoid space with the displacement of the cord.
+In axial images, there is a widening of the subarachnoid space with the displacement of the cord.
 Most of these lesions have typical imaging characteristics on MRI.

 Extradural lesions include epidural abscess, epidural hematoma, tumors of the adjacent vertebral bodies, and epidural lipomatosis.
 The dura lifts off from the vertebral body or lamina attachments, and multiplanar images from MRI best characterize these lesions.